American theater of World War II: Newfoundland

 Five significant attacks on Newfoundland took place in 1942.
 On 3 March 1942, launched three torpedoes at St. John's; one hit Fort Amherst and two more hit the cliffs of Signal Hill below Cabot Tower.
-In autumn German U-boats attacked four iron ore carriers serving the DOSCO iron mine at Wabana on Bell Island in Newfoundland's Conception Bay.
+In autumn, German U-boats attacked four iron ore carriers serving the DOSCO iron mine at Wabana on Bell Island in Newfoundland's Conception Bay.
 The ships SS Saganaga and SS Lord Strathcona were sunk by U-513 on 5 September 1942, while SS Rose Castle and P.L.M 27 were sunk by U-518 on 2 November with the loss of 69 lives.
-After the sinkings the submarine fired a torpedo that missed its target, the 3,000-ton collier Anna T, and struck the DOSCO loading pier and exploded.
+After the sinkings, the submarine fired a torpedo that missed its target, the 3,000-ton collier Anna T, and struck the DOSCO loading pier and exploded.
 On 14 October 1942, the Newfoundland Railway ferry was torpedoed by and sunk in the Cabot Strait south of Port aux Basques.
 Caribou was carrying 45 crew and 206 civilian and military passengers.
 One hundred thirty-seven lost their lives, many of them Newfoundlanders.

-Half a dozen U-boat wrecks lie in waters around Newfoundland and Labrador, destroyed by Canadian patrols.
+Half a dozen U-boat wrecks lie in waters around Newfoundland and Labrador, destroyed by Allied patrols.